paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 ---

 Starting with this post, I plan on making a monthly post discussing my expenses.
-My goal is to gather as much discipline as possible and see how much I can reduce my expenses.
+My goal is to gather as much discipline as possible and see how much I can reduce my spending.

 ## January

-This is what my expenses looked like for Jan.
 January was particularly expensive because I traveled to Florida and paid for hotels and restaurants.